abuturabofficial/google-it-support/README.md

 ## 5) IT Security: Defense against the digital dark arts

-> **Warning**: ** These notes are taken, considering my earlier knowledge of the topics, the knowledge gained from the other courses, I'm taking along with these.
+> **Warning**: ** These notes are taken, considering my earlier knowledge of the topics, the difficulty level, and the knowledge, I gained from the other courses, I'm taking along with these.
 So, use these notes at your own discretion.

 ---

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]